warnero/sf-food-trucks/Challenge.md

 - Figure out how to parse and make the json into a seed data packet
   - Got all the data inserted after some messing around with missing fields (like `fooditems` and `dayshours`) and converting `status` to its `Ecto.Enum` equivalents
 - Now to make the rating stuff
-- First we need a basic view for all the food trucks
+- First we need a basic view for all the food trucks - generated using `mix phx.gen.live FoodTrucks FoodTruck food_trucks`
+  - Added in columns we want to show
+- Now we need a new schema for rating a food truck
+  - `mix phx.gen.schema FoodTruckRating food_truck_ratings`